MuminjonGuru/Masters-GenAI/Capstone-Project-1/README.md

 3. **generate_chart**: Create visualizations from data
 4. **create_support_ticket**: Create GitHub issues for support requests

-## Sample Queries
+## Sample Queries (Available in Sidebar)

+- "How many customers do we have?"
-- "Show me the top 10 customers by total order value"
+- "Show top 5 products by sales"
+- "List all employees"
-- "What are the most popular products?"
+- "What are the product categories?"
-- "Export the list of all employees to Excel"
+- "Show orders from 2023"
-- "Create a chart showing sales by category"
+- "Create a support ticket for testing the integration"
-- "I need help with a complex query, create a support ticket"
+- "I need help with a complex query, please create a support ticket"

+**Pro Tip**: Click any sample query to populate the input field, edit if needed, then send!

 ## Troubleshooting